 Get started early

 Chances are your family members are spread far and wide.
-Between the distance, work commitments, and family schedules, it’s unlikely you can pull something together at the last minute.
+Between the distance, work commitments, and family schedules, pulling something together at the last minute is unlikely.

 If there’s one thing worth splurging on, it’s the services of a good photographer or videographer to preserve the memories for years to come.